Yash-Codezz/LaptiQ/README.md

 # 💻 LaptiQ
 ### Know what your laptop is worth

 LaptiQ is an end-to-end machine learning web app that predicts the current Indian market price of any laptop based on its specifications.
-Enter your CPU, GPU, RAM, display, and other details — LaptiQ returns an estimated price in seconds.
+Enter your CPU, GPU, RAM, display, and other details — LaptiQ returns an estimated price range with explainability.

 **🚀 Live Demo →** https://laptiq.streamlit.app/